Minsaram: Production

-After producing the film 18 Vayasu Puyale (2007), the producers decided to make a film about the student's power.
-N. Selvakumaran made his directorial debut with this film.
-Newcomer Yuvaraj and Madhuchanda were chosen to play the lead roles.
 Thol.
 Thirumavalavan, the leader of the political party Viduthalai Chiruthaigal Katchi, was cast to play the role of Chief Minister of Tamil Nadu and accepted the role after six months.
 He had also penned the lyrics for the song "Velethulu Manitha" during a three hour car ride.

 Soundtrack

 The film score and the soundtrack were composed by T. Devan.
 The soundtrack, released in 2009, features 7 tracks with lyrics written by Thol.
 Thirumavalavan, Muthu Vijayan, Shanmuga Seelan, Vaanavan and T. Devan.